dariusmilea/python3_dev_interview_cheatsheet/python3_core.md

 - the `in` word uses `__contains__(key)` method.

-- `OrderedDic`t preserves the order in which the keys are inserted.
+- `OrderedDict` preserves the order in which the keys are inserted.
 A regular `dict` doesn’t track the insertion order and iterating it gives the values in an arbitrary order.
 By contrast, the **order the items are inserted is remembered by OrderedDict**.

 - there is an immutable mapping called `MappingProxyType` which generates a reference, named `mappingproxy`, to a `dictionary` provided as argument for the constructor.
 The reference only shows changes to the mapping without letting the user change the mapping with it.